Vol. XII · No. 05 · May 2026

 Jake Cuth.

-Every chart on this page is computed live in your browser from the JSON files the Python script writes to /assets/data/segmentation/.
+Below: a live classifier, segment profiles, and a campaign ROI simulator.
+Try the ROI simulator first.
+Every chart is computed in your browser from the JSON the Python script writes to /assets/data/segmentation/.
 No hosted inference, no screenshots, no hand-picked numbers.

 Mass marketing dilutes both signal and budget.
 A 1% response rate from a blanket email is a 99% waste — and the 1% who responded were going to buy anyway.
 Segmentation replaces that with targeted outreach: the right message to the right subset, priced against the revenue each segment actually produces.